 Dampwood termites do not carry disease and don’t usually bother buildings because there is not enough water in the wood.

-Find more information on dampwood termites to share with the kids in your classroom at the official NPMA website.
+Find more kid-friendly facts and additional dampwood termites information to share with your classroom at the official NPMA website.

 Drywood termites eat wood, wallpaper, plastics and fabric made from plants.